aptos-foundation/AIPs/aips/aip-x.md

 | Indexed digital assets mint | ❌ | ✅
 | two-step ownership transfer | ❌ | ✅
 | Events emitted | ❌ | ✅

-Additionally, `aptos-token` poses a security risk by allowing creators to mutate `uri`, enabling the alteration of a token's `uri` to falsely claim ownership of a different digital asset.

-Moreover, `aptos-token` lacks storage for `ExtendRef` and returns the Object instead of the `ConstructorRef` of the wrapper object upon creation, preventing the addition of new resources after its initialization.

 ## Specification